ajs-voices/clandestine-providence-ascendant-1/manuscript/006-family-time.md

 We both nodded, "Yes ma'am" I said and Jace shook his head.

 "You really shouldn't teach my kids that stuff."
-Jace sighed, "JJ's already doing things we thing he saw from you."
+Jace sighed, "JJ's already doing things we think he saw from you."

 "Like what?"